abhinavk99/rubik-solver/README.md

 12/28/2017: Movement of all faces is completed.
 Solving the cube to come later.

 1/4/2018: Added solving capability (depth first search with maximum iteration depth of 15).

+3/27/2018: Added random scrambling option

+4/17/2018: Finished creating a GUI for the program